Space Launch Initiative: TR-106 / TR-107 rocket engines

 Since 2000, TRW has been acquired by Northrop Grumman and development of the TR-107 RP-1/LOX rocket engine began in 2001 for potential use on next-generation launch and space transportation vehicles is continuing under contract to NASA.

 Technology lessons from the Low Cost Pintle Engine project assisted subcontractor development of engines by SpaceX.
+Tom Mueller was a lead engineer on the LCPE project, and later designed the Merlin engine for SpaceX.

 Air Force Reusable Booster Program

 The Air Force Reusable Booster System program initiated in 2010, and cancelled in 2012, was hoped to renew interest in further development of these engines.